Attendance & Punctuality

 How we manage lateness:

-The school day starts at 8.35 am and we expect your child to be in class at that time.
+The school day starts at 8.35am and we expect your son/daughter to be in class at that time.
+The school day times are currently subject to review and this could change for September 2018.

-Registers are marked at 8.35 am and your child will receive a late mark if they are not in by that time.
+Registers are marked by 9.00am and your son/daughter will receive a late mark if they are not in by that time.

-If your child has a persistent late record you will be asked to meet with the relevant Behaviour Support Officer and/or Head of Behaviour Support to resolve the problem, but you can approach us at any time if you are having problems getting your child to school on time.
+If your child has a persistent late record you will be asked to meet with the Head of Year to resolve the problem, but you can approach us at any time if you are having problems getting your son/daughter to school on time.